le-dawg/aidawg-alpha-JAMstack/site/content/_index.md

 ---
 title: "AIDAWG"
 subtitle: Musings on AI and ML for Automation
-image: /img/home-jumbotron.jpg
+image: /img/robotech_dawid.png
 blurb:
     heading: What's this?
     text: "A minimalist website built on the JAMStack.
 It will soon be a blog/portfolio page for @d8adawg."
 intro:
     heading: "Is the JAMStack the future of the web?"
-    text: "No. It's too bothersome to use.
+    text: "Not yet.
+It's too bothersome to use.
 Like most web technologies.
-The UX/UI quantum leap is yet to come for the web2 - same goes for the web3."
+The UX/UI quantum leap is yet to come for the web2."
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."